artificialsolutions/tie-api-example-vonage-sms/README.md

 # tie-api-example-nexmo-sms
-This example Node.js connector enables a Teneo bot to communicate with users by receiving and sending SMS messages.
-The connector acts as middleware between Nexmo SMS API and a Teneo bot to implement SMS communication with persisting state and conversational position.
+The Nexmo SMS connector enables a Teneo bot to communicate with users by receiving and sending SMS messages.
+This Node.js connector acts as middleware between Nexmo SMS API and a Teneo bot to implement SMS communication with persisting state and conversational position.
 Visit [Nexmo](https://developer.nexmo.com/api/sms) for more information.

 ## Prerequisites
 ### Teneo Engine